Sir-Hedgehog/job4j_dreamjob/README.md

 ## Basic scheme of app
 ![MVC](https://www.researchgate.net/profile/Samir_Mbarki/publication/267333148/figure/fig2/AS:295594594717708@1447486651773/Principle-of-operation-of-the-Struts-framework.png)

-## How to use
+## Use cases
-This app can be pushed and used with any development environment that supports Java (IntellijIDEA, Eclipse, others) and, don't forget, server container (tomcat, glassfish, others).
+1) This app can be pushed and used with any development environment that supports Java (IntellijIDEA, Eclipse, others) and, don't forget, server container (tomcat, glassfish, others).

+2) Follow the link [App for CRUD](https://app4crud.herokuapp.com "app4crud") and enjoy to use app!

 ## Steps of work
 After you pushed webapp, you can use it.
 Steps of work are next: